greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 **Response to belief 16**

 If you believe this, then you must advocate for the reduction of compensation for women, who often make more for equal work than do males.
 The problem is that men and women usually do not do equal work --- with women working less (or being worth less in the marketplace) than men --- while they demand to be paid the same.
-Look at it this way, if women were such a bargain for employers, why would any employer ever hire another man?
+Look at it this way: If women were such a bargain for employers, why would any employer ever hire another man?
 The answer is that when you look at the facts and factors, women are not compensated less than men.

 Also, you have to start advocating for the end to abortion, as the "right" to murder defenseless fetuses is currently available to women only.